Estimated reading time: 12 minutes

 In my bank account, I don’t have any savings apart from what I don’t spend or try not to spend.

-I’ve been living independently since I was 24, and I’m not 28 years old and want nothing more than to feel free from money stress.
+I’ve lived independently since I was 24, and I’m not 28.
+I want nothing more than to feel free from stress from money.

 I know I’m young; however, if I don’t get my money problems under control now, I’m afraid I’ll be stuck for the rest of my life.